108 South Street,

 Oscar Deutsch’s Odeon Theatres chain took control from 28th February 1943 and it was re-named Odeon from 28th November 1949.
 It was tripled from 24th March 1974.

-The Odeon closed on 8th July 1990 in favour of a new eight screen Odeon built in the nearby Liberty 2 Shopping Centre.
+The Odeon closed on 8th July 1990 in favour of a new eight screen Odeon built in the nearby Liberty 2 Shopping Centre (it has its own page on Cinema Treasures).